mongodb/mongo-go-driver/docs/migration-2.0.md

 ## Options Package

-The following fields were marked for internal use only and do not have replacement:

-- `ClientOptions.AuthenticateToAnything`
-- `FindOptions.OplogReplay`
-- `FindOneOptions.OplogReplay`

 The following fields were removed because they are no longer supported by the server

 - `FindOptions.Snapshot` (4.0)